logicseed/CIS488-Winter2017-TermProject/README.md

 Game Design II - CIS488 Winter 2017
 ======
 >The second semester of Game Design tasked our team with learning a new game engine (Unreal Engine)
->and creating a playable game.
+>while creating a playable game.
 The design that was chosen for our team was a demolition racing game
 >where the player tried to destroy as many crates as possible within the time allowed.
 The player's
 >vehicle was outfitted with several features to assist in that goal; invulnerability, impulse bombs,
 >solid-holographic ramps, speed boost, enveloping airbags, and more.
 Since one of the contraints of